Intelligent Medicine®

 26) The uncanny ability of belief and faith to unleash the latent power of the placebo effect to bring about healing, even without material interventions

-27) The Internet, which has brought about unprecedented access to health information, engendering a revolution in self-care and grass-roots activism
+27) The Internet and AI, which have brought about unprecedented access to health information, engendering a revolution in self-care and grass-roots activism

 28) The dedication, creativity, scientific rigor and idealism of the growing world-wide community of integrative health practitioners that I proudly count myself to be among